vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 podman is already the newest version (100:3.4.2-5).
 0 upgraded, 0 newly installed, 0 to remove and 9 not upgraded.
 ```
-**sudo:** This part of the command is like saying "I want to do something important."
-It
-stands for "superuser do" and allows you to perform tasks that affect your computer's
-system, like installing software.
+**sudo:**This command is used to allows to execute other commands with superuser privileges.

 **apt:** It is used to handle the installation, removal, and upgrading of software packages.